-The Company sponsors a 401(k) defined contribution plan ("DC Plan") that provides for a dollar-for-dollar employer matching contribution of the first 4% of each employee's pay.
+The Company sponsors a 401(k) defined contribution plan ("DC Plan") that provides for a dollar-for-dollar employer matching contribution of up to 4% of each employee's pay that is deferred under the DC Plan.
 Employees become fully vested in employer matching contributions after one year of employment.
-Company 401(k) matching contributions were approximately \$97,000 and \$90,000 for the years ended December 31, 2012 and 2011, respectively.
-In 2011 and 2012 employees were able to defer up to \$16,500 (plus \$5,500 for employees over the age of 50) of their yearly pay as a pre-tax investment in the 401(k) plan, in accordance with limits set by the IRS.
+Company 401(k) matching contributions were approximately \$101,000 and \$96,000 for the years ended December 31, 2013 and 2012, respectively.
+In both 2012 and 2013 employees were able to defer up to \$16,500 (plus \$5,500 for employees over the age of 50) of their yearly pay as a pre-tax investment in the 401(k) plan, in accordance with limits set by the IRS.

-The Company also makes discretionary contributions to each employee's account based on a "payto-pay" safe-harbor formula that qualifies the 401(k) plan under current IRS regulations.
-In December 2012 and 2011 the Company's Board of Directors authorized discretionary contributions in the amount of \$175,000 per year, to be allocated among all eligible employees, for the 2012 and 2011 plan years.
-The 2012 contribution was paid in 2012, and the 2011 contribution was paid 2011.
+The Company also makes discretionary contributions to each employee's account based on a "pay-to-pay" safe-harbor formula that qualifies the 401(k) plan under current IRS regulations.
+In December 2013 and 2012 the Company's Board of Directors authorized discretionary contributions in the amount of \$175,000 per year, to be allocated among all eligible employees, for the 2013 and 2012 plan years.
+The 2013 contribution was paid in 2013, and the 2012 contribution was paid 2012.
 Employees become vested in the discretionary contributions as follows: 20% after two years of employment, and 20% for each year of employment thereafter until the employee becomes fully vested after six years of employment.

-All of the persons named in the Summary Compensation Table above participated in the DC Plan and were fully vested as of December 31, 2012.
+All of the persons named in the Summary Compensation Table above participated in the DC Plan and were fully vested as of December 31, 2013.